I'm Never Going To Feed My Kids All Organic, And That's Okay

 I’m a ’90s baby.
 I blame my excessive chin hair on the copious amounts of Surge I consumed during my tween years.
 There was no such thing as “crunchy” parents or “organic” foods.
-We all ate Cool Ranch Doritos, red dye 40, Little Debbies, and we loved every artery-clogging second of it.
+We all ate typical 90s snacks like Cool Ranch Doritos, red dye 40, Little Debbies, and we loved every artery-clogging second of it.

 Going from ’90s baby to millennial mom comes with its own set of challenges.
 I was extremely proud of myself for learning a new grocery shopping regime.
 I try to skirt more on the edge of the store (meat, produce, dairy) than in the middle aisles packed with sugar and happiness.
 This seemed to be a brilliant life hack and just enough for me not to feel guilty about my inability to sustain my own garden.

 However, I quickly learned during a visit with a friend that I am slowly killing my children.
 Said friend was over for lunch and quite literally gasped when she looked in my freezer.

 “Is that Tyson chicken?!” she screeched.